 might come up and they are best dealt with together with someone else.

-On its own, a diet plan is not always that effective - no matter how healthy and well planned it is.
+On its own, a diet plan or detox diet plan is not always that effective - no matter how healthy and well planned it is.

 It can be, but more times than not you'll stick to it for a while and things will go well, but very often something happens (a birthday party, a dinner at a relative...) that will make you deviate from the plan.